lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    From these two lines, one can extract the two ids of the atoms of types 6, 3216 and 3151, respectivly.
+    From these two lines, one can extract the two ids of the atoms of types 6, 3216 and 3151, respectively.
     Let us then create two additional groups by adding to *input.lammps*: